-As of December 31, 2018, we had total ownership rights to 23 patents, including seven pending United States non-provisional patent applications, and 16 issued United States patents.
-More specifically, as of December 31, 2018, related to our FISH products, we had ownership rights to 11 patents, including three pending United States non-provisional patent applications, and eight issued United States patents.
-These issued patents began to expire in November 2024 and will be fully expired by March 2032.
-As of December 31, 2018, related to our Acuitas products, we had ownership rights to three pending United States non-provisional patent applications and no issued United States patents.
-As of December 31, 2018, related to our other products, we had ownership rights to nine patents, including one pending United States non-provisional patent application, and eight issued United States patents related to our other products.
-These issued patents began to expire in June 2026 and will be fully expired by May 2032.
-A majority of our issued and exclusively licensed FISH patents expired over the last six years.
-The remaining 23 exclusively licensed United States FISH patents expire between 2019 and 2024.
+As of December 31, 2019, we had total ownership rights to 29 U.S. patents and applications, including eight pending U.S. non-provisional patent applications, and 21 issued U.S. patents.
+More specifically, as of December 31, 2019, related to our FISH products, we had ownership rights to 12 U.S. patents and patent applications, including one pending U.S. non-provisional patent applications, and 11 issued U.S. patents.
+These issued patents begin to expire in November 2024 and will be fully expired by October 2033.
+As of December 31, 2019, related to our Acuitas products, we had ownership rights to four U.S. patents and patent applications, including three pending U.S. non-provisional patent applications, and one issued U.S. patent.
+As of December 31, 2019, related to our other products, we had ownership rights to 13 issued U.S. patents.
+These issued patents begin to expire in June 2026 and will be fully expired by January 2037.
+A majority of our issued and exclusively licensed FISH patents from Dako Denmark A/S expired over the last six years.
+The remaining nine exclusively licensed U.S. FISH patents expire between 2020 and 2024.